kunal370/kunal370/README.md

 ### Hey there 👋 I'm Kunal

-Currently pursuing my Bachelors in Computer Science & Engineering.
+Currently pursuing my B.Tech in Computer Science & Engineering.

 Passionate about Android learning new things and coding.